yoasif/yoasif.github.io/_posts/2023-06-12-whats-going-on-with-reddit-firefox-whats-next.markdown

 As summarized by the [post referenced](https://www.reddit.com/r/Save3rdPartyApps/comments/147cksa/why_the_blackouts_happening_from_the_beginning/ "Why The Blackout's Happening- From The Beginning") in the "blackout" message, Reddit has recently introduced [some changes](https://www.reddit.com/r/reddit/comments/12qwagm/an_update_regarding_reddits_api/ "An Update Regarding Reddit’s API") regarding third party access to its data via Reddit's API.

-I had blogged about this [previously]({% post_url 2023-05-03-with-its-API-update-reddit-should-start-paying-its-users %}) with regards to Reddit's sale of user generated content to LLM vendors, but the moderators protesting the recent actions are far more concerned about moderator tools, access to [third party mobile clients](https://www.reddit.com/r/apolloapp/comments/144f6xm/apollo_will_close_down_on_june_30th_reddits/ "📣 Apollo will close down on June 30th.
+I had blogged about this [previously]({% post_url 2023-05-03-with-its-API-update-reddit-should-start-paying-its-users %} "With its API Update, Reddit Should Start Paying its Users (Or They Should Leave)") with regards to Reddit's sale of user generated content to <abbr title="Large language model">LLM</abbr> vendors, but the moderators protesting the recent actions are far more concerned about moderator tools, access to [third party mobile clients](https://www.reddit.com/r/apolloapp/comments/144f6xm/apollo_will_close_down_on_june_30th_reddits/ "📣 Apollo will close down on June 30th.
 Reddit’s recent decisions and actions have unfortunately made it impossible for Apollo to continue.
 Thank you so, so much for all the support over the years. ❤️"), and [accessibility issues](https://www.reddit.com/r/ModCoord/comments/145l7wp/todays_ama_with_spez_did_nothing_to_alleviate/ "Today's AMA With Spez Did Nothing to Alleviate Concerns: An Open Response") in Reddit's clients.

 As a result, a [huge number](https://www.reddit.com/r/ModCoord/comments/1401qw5/incomplete_and_growing_list_of_participating/) of Reddit's moderators coordinated a blackout in order to force action from Reddit management.